0

 But we’re here to talk about the T101.

-As I mentioned earlier, the T101 is their most affordable treadmill to date and as I’m writing this, it comes with a retail price of around $700 (although they occasionally have promotions that brings that price down even lower).
+As I mentioned earlier, the T101 is their most affordable treadmill to date and as I’m writing this, it comes with a retail price of around $650.

 Pros